leulXllll/airbnb-clone-project/README.md

 ### Rate Limitng - For DDos protection

 ### Security is very important in an organization it plays key role in company success and winning Customer's trust.
 Secure Payment transasctions and safe user passwords are crucial.

+## CI/CD Pipeline

+### A Continous Integration and Continous Development Process are set of steps developers follow to develop new softwares and ship them efficinetly
+### They helps us to quickly integrate updates and changes to code
+### Tools include containerization like docker , Github Actions for the pipeline
+###